 We will design a very simple microprocessor (hence, called a nanoprocessor) capable of executing a simple set of instructions.
 Block diagram of the nanoprocessor is given in Fig. 1.
 Set of instructions supported by the nanoprocessor is given in Table 1.
-To build this circuit we need to develop/extend several components/modules:
+To build this circuit, we need to develop/extend several components/modules:

-- 4-bit Add/Subtract unit - This unit should be capable of adding and subtracting numbers represented using 2's complement - You may implement this component by modifying your 4-bit RCA from Lab 3 - 3-bit adder - This unit is used to increment the Program Counter - You may implement this component by modifying 4-bit RCA from Lab 3 - 3-bit Program Counter (PC) - Program counter need to be reset to 0 when required.
-Hence build it using D Flip Flops with a clear input (look for a component named FDC) - k-way b-bit multiplexers - A k-way b-bit multiplexer can take in k-inputs, each with b-bits, rather than a single bit, and the output is a group of b-bits.
-There are $\log_2 k$ control bits, and these control bits are used to select one of the k groups of b bits rather than a single bit. - Build a 2-way 3-bit multiplexer - Build a 2-way 4-bit multiplexer - Build a 8-way 4-bit multiplexer - You may implement the component using 8-to-1 multiplexer developed in Lab 4 - o Alternatively, instead of multiplexers you may do the same using tri-state buffers
+- 4-bit Add/Subtract unit - This unit should be capable of adding and subtracting numbers represented using 2's complement - You may implement this component by modifying your 4-bit RCA from Lab 3 - 3-bit adder - This unit is used to increment the Program Counter - You may implement this component by modifying 4-bit RCA from Lab 3 - 3-bit Program Counter (PC) - Program counter needs to be reset to 0 when required.
+Hence build it using D Flip Flops with a clear/reset input.
+You may use the D Flip-Flop from Lab 5 - k-way b-bit multiplexers - A k-way b-bit multiplexer can take in k-inputs, each with b-bits, rather than a single bit, and the output is a group of b-bits.
+There are $\log_2 k$ control bits, and these control bits are used to select one of the k groups of b bits rather than a single bit. - Build a 2-way 3-bit multiplexer - Build a 2-way 4-bit multiplexer - Build a 8-way 4-bit multiplexer - You may implement the component using 8-to-1 multiplexer developed in Lab 4 - Alternatively, instead of multiplexers, you may do the same using tri-state buffers.
+You need to research how to build a tri-state buffer in VHDL.